jhoffmann/dailies/API.md

 - Tag colors are automatically assigned from a predefined palette if not specified
 - Priority ranges from 1 (highest) to 5 (lowest), defaults to 3
 - Tasks are sorted by completion status first (incomplete tasks first), then by the specified sort field
+- Tag filtering uses AND logic: when multiple tag IDs are specified, tasks must have ALL specified tags to be returned
+- Tag IDs in the `tag_ids` parameter should be comma-separated with no spaces (e.g., `uuid1,uuid2,uuid3`)